lighthart/GridBundle/README.md

                         parameter.
 The tildes function as columns forming indexes, to base the appearance on portions of the tuple.
         'severity'      adds a bootstrap class such as btn-primary to the <a>
-        'attr'          sets the html attributes
-        'title'         sets the title of the <a>
-        'route'         Either raw text for the route, or an array of data with the key being a symfony alias for a route, and the value being an array of parameters for said route
+        'attr'          sets the html attributes.
+Note: the title key of the 'attr' field sets the hover-over title 'route'         Either raw text for the route, or an array of data with the key being a symfony alias for a route, and the value being an array of parameters for said route